sibercat/Conan-Exiles-DBFixResavingPackage/README.md

 Why is this happening ?
 Seems to have started after Funcoms barkeeper hotfix.

-In short **Some leftover placable actors remained in the world - after they have been removed or renamed in the mod by the mod author, or mod was removed from the server but placable actor was placed by a user prior.
+In short **Some leftover placable actors remained in the world - after they have been removed or renamed in the mod by the mod author, or mod was removed from the server but placeable actor was placed by a user prior.

 In theory server should clean this actors up or skip the search, but seems to be stuck on SearchForPackageOnDisk.